finnishtransportagency/lippu-api/docs/Api.md

 different ticket formats are supported.
 The parties can decide a suitable ticket format, so that the tickets can be validated by the travel transport operator and shown by the device customer has.

+## Accessibility and extra services
+The API has attribute, type of a enumareted list, to describe which accessibility features transport service's products support.
+In addition to the enumarated list, descriptions can be attached to them.
+At the minunum tranport service should use the **UNKNOWN** value to let users know that information in unavailable.
+The list of the accessibility features was retrieved from National Access Point (NAP) definitions
+(a project by Finnish Transport Agency).

+Transport service can also support variable extra services.
+These have not been formally defined, implementors can describe relevant extra services they support.